fitchtech/azure-devops/README.md

 Typically, when deploying to one environment there would be one CICD pipeline.
 Whereas if you have multiple environments, it's best to create one pipeline for build and another for deployment to each environment.
 If you're using a deployment strategy such as canary or blue/green then this would be a single pipeline.
 Even though blue/green deployments are to multiple environments this is deployed with the lifecycle hooks in a single CDP.

 When you have multiple environments for different projects, teams, or phases within a project then decouple your CI and CD pipelines.
 For example, a project where you deploy to a development environment, then integration testing environment, then finally to the production environment.
 With multiple CD pipelines, you could trigger them on completion of the CIP serially or in parallel depending on your needs.

+## Contributions

+In working with pipelines there may be common steps that are not currently within this solution.
+While you can insert your own custom steps into templates if you need those for multiple pipelines it can be very beneficial to create templates that are reusable.
+The following sections cover general guidelines for contributing to this project.

+### Branch Naming

+Create a branch name based on what you'll be working on using the following naming convention

+[ feat, fix ] / [ steps, presets, pipelines, docs, or assets ] / path / file

+These are some example patterns for branch naming

+- Feature in existing or new steps template
+  - feat/steps/code/templateName
+  - feat/steps/build/templateName
+  - feat/steps/deploy/templateName
+  - feat/steps/test/templateName
+- Fix bugs in the existing steps template
+  - fix/steps/path/templateName
+- Fix errors in existing documentation
+  - fix/docs/path/fileName
+- Add content to existing documentation
+  - feat/docs/path/fileName

+### Commit Naming

+Similarly commits should use the following naming convention

+[ feat, fix ] ( steps, presets, docs, assets, ci, cd, cicd ) : description

+- feat(steps): new template for tasks
+- feat(steps): added steps and params
+- fix(steps): syntax error in expression
+- fix(steps): updated parameter default
+- feat(preset): added parameters and jobs for templates
+- feat(preset): created new template for stages and jobs
+- fix(preset): corrected syntax error for expression
+- feat(assets): new dockerfile for docker build tasks
+- feat(assets): new kubernetes manifests for deployment jobs
+- fix(assets): updated docker build arguments
+- feat(docs): instructions for new template
+- feat(docs): added section to readme
+- fix(docs): corrected typos and grammar
+- feat(ci): pipeline to test code and build steps
+- feat(cd): pipeline to test deploy and test steps
+- feat(cicd): multistage pipeline to test jobs and steps

+### Existing Templates

+When working with existing templates it's important to maintain backward compatibility.
+For example, changing the name of an existing parameter would break functionality without needing to update the parameter name in other files.
+Steps and parameters should not be removed whenever possible.
+Instead, it may be acceptable to use parameters to conditionally insert those steps to provide an override.

+### Steps Template Creation

+When creating new steps templates it should be added to the appropriate folder of the stage the steps are typically used in.
+File names in camelCase that best represent the function of the steps.
+Follow the [design principles and patterns](#design-principals-and-patterns) discussed above.

+### Preset Template Creation

+Preset templates use other templates to create multistage pipelines utilizing parameters and conditional expressions.

+### Test Pipelines

+When implimenting features or fixes for existing templates or creating new ones, a pipeline should be created to validate the syntax and functionality of the templates.
+These go in the pipelines folder of this repository.

 ## Microsoft Docs